awesome-inc/FontAwesome.Sharp/README.md

 #### `<fa:IconImage />`

-Use this control when you are restricted to images and cannot you `IconBlock`.
-It subclasses the standard WPF [Image](http://msdn.microsoft.com/en-us/library/system.windows.controls.image(v=vs.110).aspx) for convenience.
+Use this control when you are restricted to images and cannot use `IconBlock`.
+It subclasses the standard WPF [Image](<http://msdn.microsoft.com/en-us/library/system.windows.controls.image(v=vs.110).aspx>) for convenience.
 Again, you can set the corresponding Font Awesome element via the `Icon`-property like this

 ```xml
 <fa:IconImage Icon="Ambulance" Foreground="Red" Width="24" Height="24"/>